ansys/pyensight/doc/source/calc_functions.rst

 Performs classical multivariate linear regression, predicting y = f(x0,x1,x2,x3,x4).
-The regression is performed at the current timestep using all of the nodes/elements of the selected parts.
+The regression is performed at the current time step using all of the nodes/elements of the selected parts.
 At each node/element, the input values y, x0, x1, x2, x3, x4 and weight are evaluated and added as an observation to the regression with the supplied weight (in the range [0.0-1.0]).
 If the model does not require 5 inputs, any of them can be